hacasco/hc-redis-message-queue/README.md

 - The API performs some basic validation, Push returns a `400` error if the message is null, Pop returns a `404` if the queue is empty.

 - Deployment is very straighforward, just run `docker compose up`.
-If needed, modify the `ConnectionString` value the _appsettings.json_ file before running the application.
+If needed, modify the `ConnectionString` value in the _appsettings.json_ file before running the application.

 - Testing is also included.
 Make sure to run `docker compose up` to create the redis instance before running the tests.